-Comprehensive coverage is the enhanced protection for your car and it will cover damages that are not result of a collision or rollover.
+Comprehensive coverage on your auto insurance policy is the enhanced protection for your car and it will cover damages that are not result of a collision or rollover.

 In our experience, the most common usage of comprehensive coverage is for a windshield repair or replacement.